dhaval201279/dhaval-shah.com/content/about.md

 ## Introduction
 My name is Dhaval P Shah.
 I am the founder and editor of this blog.
-I work as a Lead - Software Development Engineer at [Mastercard](https://www.mastercard.co.in/en-in.html).
+I work as a Principal - Software Development Engineer at [Mastercard](https://www.mastercard.co.in/en-in.html).

 ## About Me
-I am a pragmatic Software Craftsman, passionate about architecting, designing, implementing, operationalizing and monitoring **Distributed Systems** with 16+ years of experience predominately in crafting low latency, high throughput and scalable enterprise applications.
+I am a pragmatic Software Craftsman, passionate about architecting, designing, implementing, operationalizing and monitoring **Distributed Systems** with 17+ years of experience predominately in crafting low latency, high throughput and scalable enterprise applications.

-I am a perpetual learner, who is inquisitive about all the latest trends shaping the software industry.
-I am predominantly a backend developer with extensive experience in Java / J2EE stack using Spring framework.
+I am a perpetual learner, who is inquisitive about all the latest trends shaping software industry.
+I am predominantly a backend developer with an extensive experience in Java / J2EE stack using Spring framework.
 Of late I am trying to tinker with Big Data stack.

 ### Specialities
 1. Spring Boot, Spring Webflux, Spring Reactor, Spring Cloud